-The Front End Web Developer I Program is designed to provide students with the knowledge and skills needed for developing and designing websites.
-Front End Web Developers design the user interface and are responsible for visual design, user interaction, and browser compatibilities.
-The program courses include basic web programming, components of a website, pre-planning tools and strategies of preliminary web development utilizing user interface design, usability, content strategy, and incorporating the user experience into a website.
+The Front End Web Developer I program is designed to provide students with an introduction into the Web Development Industry.
+Front End Web Developers design the user interface and are responsible for visual design, user interaction, and browser compatibilities, and the courses offer the student a look into the ecosystem.
+The program courses include basic web programming, components of a website, pre-planning tools and strategies of preliminary web development utilizing user an overview of the internet, file management in relation to web development, components of a website, basic web authoring techniques using Hypertext Markup Language (HTML), and basic styling and structuring techniques using Cascading Style Sheets (CSS).
+Additionally, the program courses provide the student important soft skills that are critical in this industry including communication, honesty, teamwork, punctuality, integrity, accountability and organization.